elsewhat/thinkweek-dparnas-2024/docs/README.md

 Based on the tested framework, [LangChain](multi-agent/langchain.md) with it's [LangGraph](https://langchain-ai.github.io/langgraph/) and [LangChain Expression Language (LCEL)](https://python.langchain.com/v0.1/docs/expression_language/) appears to be the strongest.
 Open source ethos appears to be relatively strong in their deliveries, but they do have some enterprise products which may distract.
-For example instead of using [LangSmith](https://www.langchain.com/langsmith), it might be better to use [LangFuse](https://github.com/langfuse/langfuse)
+As a consequence instead of using [LangSmith](https://www.langchain.com/langsmith), it might be better to use more open solutions such as [LangFuse](https://github.com/langfuse/langfuse).

 # What is ThinkWeek
 The following figure from [Reservations.com](https://www.reservations.com/blog/resources/think-weeks/) sums up the practical aspects of a Think Week.